 But what makes a minimalist sculpture aesthetic?
 Is it defined by rules?
 And how do artists manage to say so much with so little?

-As usual, I do not want to focus only on the minimalist art movement, but on all those that have a minimalist aesthetic, that is, those that express as much as possible with as little as possible.
+As usual, I don’t want to focus only on the Minimal Art movement.
+In this short essay, I would like to highlight all those who have a minimalist aesthetic and thus express as much as possible with as little as possible.

 A brief historical exploration

 Sculptures played an important role in human life for thousands of years.
-In the beginning, they were mainly female figures and animal motifs, but over time they were used as representations and objects of worship for gods, people, and ideals of perfection.
+At first, they were mainly female figures and animal motifs, but over time they were used as representations and objects of worship for gods, people, and ideals of perfection.

 However, this changed in the 20th century.
 It was a time of new ideas and styles, and Auguste Rodin was a key figure in this movement.
 His sculptures with their many broken surfaces ushered in a new era of sculpture.
 He broke away from the traditional ways of sculpting and explored new methods of representation.